kaushikayj/Toxic-Comment-Detection/README.md

  # Toxic Comment Detection & Classification using AI
-Welcome to the **Toxic Comment Detection & Classification** project!
+Welcome to the **Toxic Comment Detection & Classification** project

 In today's digital world, online platforms are full of user-generated content.
 While many interactions are positive, toxic comments can lead to harassment, bullying, and a negative user experience.
 This project leverages **Artificial Intelligence (AI)** to detect and classify these toxic comments in real-time, promoting a safer and more respectful online environment.